Gkicks/milestone-project-heritage-housing-issues/README.md

 # Heritage Housing Sale Price Predictor

-The heritage housing sale price predictor is an app to predict the sale price of houses in Ames, Iowa.
+The heritage housing sale price predictor is an app / dashboard to predict the sale price of houses in Ames, Iowa.
-Further to this to app aims to predict the sale price of the four homes the client has inherited in Ames, Iowa
+Further to this to app / dashboard aims to predict the sale price of the four homes the client has inherited in Ames, Iowa

 Visit the deployed site here: [Heritage Housing](https://heritage-housing-739de1000c22.herokuapp.com/)